newrelic/newrelic-infra-operator/README.md

 # New Relic Infrastructure Operator for Kubernetes

-This operator automates injection of the New Relic Infrastructure container.
+This operator automates the injection of the New Relic Infrastructure container on Pods matching the configured policies.

-What the operator does:
-Behind the scenes, the newrelic-infra-operator if the fargate option is enabled it sets up a mutatingWebhookConfiguration, which allows it to modify the pod objects that are about to be created in the cluster.
+The newrelic-infra-operator sets up a mutatingWebhookConfiguration, which allows it to modify the pod objects that are about to be created in the cluster.

-On this event, and when the pod being created matches the user’s configuration the operator will:
+On this event, and when the pod being created matches the user’s configured policies the operator will:

  - Add a sidecar container to the pod, containing the New Relic Kubernetes Integration.
- - If a secret doesn't exist, create one in the same Namespace as the pod containing the New Relic license key, which is needed for the integration to report data.
+ - If a secret doesn't exist, create a secret in the same Namespace as the pod containing the New Relic license key, which is needed for the integration to report data.
  - Add the pod’s service account to a ClusterRoleBinding previously created by the operator chart, which will grant this sidecar the required permissions to hit the Kubernetes metrics endpoints.

- - The ClusterRoleBinding grants the following permissions to the pod being injected:
+The ClusterRoleBinding grants the following permissions to the pod being injected:
 ```yaml
 - apiGroups: [""]
   resources: